payara/Payara-Community-Documentation/documentation/extended-documentation/classloading.md

 This is a Payara-specific feature

-# 4.2 WAR Files
+# WAR Files
 For WAR files, you can include `<class-loader delegate="false"/>` in your `WEB-INF/glassfish-web.xml`.
 With this option, your `WEB-INF/lib/xxx.jar` libraries will take precedence over Payara-included libraries.
 This option is also provided by GlassFish Server 4 Open Source Edition.

-# 4.3 EAR Files
+# EAR Files
 For EAR files, you can include `<classloading-delegate>false</classloading-delegate>` in your `META-INF/glassfish-application.xml` file.
 With this option, your EAR-included libraries will override Payara-included libraries.

-# 4.4 Payara Domain
+# Payara Domain
 The only way to enable libraries in the _${Domain}_/lib to override Payara-included libraries ( _${Product-Root}_/modules ) is to set the system property `fish.payara.classloading.delegate` to `false` as described above.

+# Extreme Classloading Isolation

-# 5. Conclusion and Recommendations
+# Conclusion and Recommendations
 We recommend that you set the system property `fish.payara.classloading.delegate` to `false` as this behavior is the desired behavior for most cases.
 The reason this is not the default out-of-the-box is because Payara wants to keep drop-in replacement compatibility with GlassFish.